Aurora-Interactive/chatbot-sdk-typescript/docs/sdks/chats/README.md

 ## delete

-Delete a chat, given a chat ID.
-All message history that is still stored is also deleted
+Delete a chat by ID.
+All messages in the chat are also deleted.

 ### Example Usage